madetech/handbook/roles/finance_business_partner.md

 We mainly work remotely but you will need to go to the office usually a few times a month.
 We have offices in London, Bristol, Manchester, and Swansea.
 The salary for this role is experience dependant though our pay philosophy is to hire and develop:

-Salary: £60,00 - £80,000
+We practice salary transparency when it comes to advertising roles at Made Tech.
+Every role we publish will include the salary range in the job ad, please do refer to that.

+For any internal candidates, we are currently reviewing and refreshing our pay bands and will be sharing those internally first.
+They will then be placed back here again by the end of July 2025.

 Office: London preferred but open to Bristol and Manchester.
 (Remote 3-4 days per week)